Claims (Dispute Resolution)

 If you are ready to file a claim, download the appropriate form:

 A copy of your claim and all documents submitted during the process will be sent to the landscape contracting business so that his or her side of the story may be presented.
 You should receive acknowledgment of your claim within one week after it is received.
 The length of time required to complete the claim varies depending on the nature of the complaint, whether or not the facts of the case are in dispute, and the cooperativeness of the individuals involved in the claim.
 You should not expect that your claim will be decided solely on the basis of your statements.
-The landscaping business cannot expect that the matter will be decided solely on the basis of his or her statement as well.
+The landscape contracting business cannot expect that the matter will be decided solely on the basis of his or her statement as well.
 You can expect that your claim will receive serious consideration and that every attempt will be made to deal with your claim in a manner which is fair to you and to the business about whom you complained.

-All reports of potential illegal landscape construction work are investigated.
 When a report of illegal landscape activity is reported to the LCB, the information is verified and if warranted, an investigator is dispatched to the job site to investigate.
 The LCB currently employees ones full-time staff investigator and works with several contract investigators in various areas of the state.
 The Board can only discipline those who violate the rules and laws of the Board.
 The Board has no authority to award damages to any individual when the business is not licensed.

 If you file a report of alleged illegal activities to the LCB and would like to know the outcome, please make sure to let us know and provide contact information so that we may follow up with you.
 If you wish to remain anonymous, please make your report by phone.